fredgibbs/fredgibbs.github.io/courses/idea-of-nature/schedule.md

 ### 11/21: Real and Fake Nature
 - Anne Whiston Spirn, "Constructing Nature: The Legacy of Frederick Law Olmstead", 91--113.
 - Bill McKibben, _The End of Nature_, [Ch.
 2: The End of Nature] (1989), 40--78.

-Some key questions for discussion that I hope you'll think about ahead of time:
+Some key questions for discussion that you should think and write about in your reflections for today:
+- What assumptions does McKibben make about nature?
+How might the book be different if he had been part of our class discussions?
-- In what ways is nature "constructed"?
+- Thinking about Sprin's article, but also from the course generally, in what ways is nature "constructed"?
 - How much should we be worried about the end of nature if we can construct it?
 Or is that simply impossible by the very definition of nature/natural?

-- What assumptions does McKibben make about nature?
-How might the book be different if he had been part of our class discussions?
-- Colonization on Mars has just begun after finding a giant layer of ice buried beneath the surface that can yield significant but limited fresh water.
+- IN CLASS: Please think about this a little ahead of time, but don't put it in your reflections: Colonization on Mars has just begun after finding a giant layer of ice buried beneath the surface that can yield significant but limited fresh water.
 You have been appointed the Director of Nature, and you need to provide a vision statement for how to create nature on Mars.
 What do you say?
 What are you priorities?
 How do you want to (or avoid) affect how colonists think about nature?

 #### Noteworthy
 N. Katherine Hayles, "Simulated Nature and Natural Simulations", 409--425.